LINQ Fundamentals

 var avg = items.Average(x => x.Price);

-// Bad - filters, then filters again
+// ❌ Bad - projects all, then filters strings

 var result = products